lookit/lookit-docs/docs/source/researchers-use-api.rst

 ---------------
 We are using a token-based HTTP Authentication scheme.

-- Ask Lookit staff for a token.
+- Ask CHS staff for a token.

   - Tokens are currently created via the Admin app accessible to staff only.
 Go to ``/__CTRL__/authtoken/token/add/``: